 An example fit for DOM 1,1 with the year set to AVG (sum over 2011-2016 data), the set_exp to True, the starting bin is 30, ATWD, is shown in Fig. 6.
-In this figure, you can see that the exponential EXP1 is set to the default value of 6.9 and 0.032 decay width.
+In this figure, you can see that the exponential EXP1 is set to the default value of 6.9 and 0.027 decay width.
 The other components of the fit: EXP2 and Gaus are shown in blue, along with the 2PE component, determined by the convolutional fitter.
 The purple distribution shows the Full (all years, all DOMs) BeaconLaunch dataset, scaled by 28.4, then scaled again by a factor of 30 such that it is visible.
 The charge data from the pulse selection is shown in the black histogram, while the full convolutional fit is shown in the black line.
 The fit values, are all shown in the description on the side, along with the uncertainty.
 The large uncertainty in the EXP1 component is due to the fact that we are fitting the 923 set, which can't say much about the low-PE region.
 The text in the plot also shows the number of entries, the validity (whether the fit succeeded), the peak-to-valley ratio, the reduced chi2 of the distribution and fit, and the mean charge of the fit.

 Fig. 6.
 An example output of the convolutional fitter for the ATWD, DOM 1,1 of all the years data summed together.
 The SPE Template is the red distribution.
+The semi-opaque region around the peak is where we prioritize the fitter.
+This is accomplished by minimizing the uncertainty in the data around the peak.
+The scipy fitting code has an option called sigma which allows you to specify the uncertainty.